jetty-project/websocket-basic-webapp/readme.txt

-Example of using WebSocket on Jetty.
+Example of using WebSocket on Jetty with the Jetty WebSocket API.

 This project uses maven.
 This checkout is a valid ${jetty.base} directory too.